Joohansson/NanoRPCProxy/README.md

       })

 ### The Token System
 Only a certain amount of requests per time period is allowed and configured in the settings.
-Users who need more requests (and only affected by the "slow down rate limiter" can purchase tokens with Nano.
+Users who need more requests (however still affected by the "slow down rate limiter") can purchase tokens with Nano.
 The system require the <use_tokens> to be active in **settings.json**.

+* **{"action":"block_count","token_key":"815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74"}**

-* Any RPC command can be made by including a request key: **{"action":"block_count","token_key":"815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74"}** For each request 1 token will be deducted.
+Any RPC command can be made by including a request key.
+For each request 1 token will be deducted.

+* **{"action":"tokens_buy","token_amount":10}**

-* **{"action":"tokens_buy","token_amount":10}** Initiates a new order of 10 tokens and respond with a deposit account, a token key and the amount of Nano to pay
+Initiates a new order of 10 tokens and respond with a deposit account, a token key and the amount of Nano to pay

-    {
-      "address": "nano_3m497b1ghppe316aiu4o5eednfyueemzjf7a8wye3gi5rjrkpk1p59okghwb",
-      "token_key": "815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74",
-      "payment_amount": 0.001
-    }

-* **{"action":"tokens_buy","token_amount":10,"token_key":"815c8c736756da0965ca0994e9ac59a0da7f635aa0675184eff96a3146c49d74"}** Initiates a refill order of existing key for 10 tokens

     {
       "address": "nano_3m497b1ghppe316aiu4o5eednfyueemzjf7a8wye3gi5rjrkpk1p59okghwb",